1927 FA Cup final: Pre-match

 Cardiff City had previously reached the semi-finals of the FA Cup twice, and two years earlier in 1925, they were defeated in the final.
 Arsenal had never reached a final previously so whoever won would take the trophy for the first time.
 Arsenal manager Herbert Chapman held a press conference on 21 April where he announced that Horace Cope was injured and would be unable to play at left back.
 He doubted whether Syd Hoar or Alf Baker would be available as both were still recovering from injury, and so he was leaving the selections for both the right half and outside left positions open should they become fit before the game.
 He saw Bill Seddon and Sam Haden as the alternatives should his first choice players not recover.
 When asked about who would win the game, he promised the press an answer after the match.
 Both Baker and Hoar were eventually named in the Arsenal team.
 The side trained at the Arsenal Stadium on their own pitch before the final.
 The players met at Hendon Hall Hotel on the morning of the match but their travel plans were disrupted when they became stuck in heavy traffic.
 Manager Herbert Chapman was forced to leave the coach to telephone local police for an escort; two motorcycle officers arrived to escort the team to the ground.

 Cardiff City prepared for the final at Southport, Lancashire, at the Palace Hotel where the squad had stayed ahead of previous rounds.
 The players kept relaxed with massages, games of bowls and salt baths.
 On the day before the match, they travelled to Harrow on the Hill where they stayed at the Kings Head Hotel.
 They were open with the press about their tactics, saying they hoped to subdue Arsenal's attack by having Billy Hardy keep Buchan at bay.
 Hardy and Cardiff's defence were seen as a key part of the team's chances; ahead of the match, Buchan described them as "an impassable barrier".
 Cardiff were almost free to choose their first choice team.
-The only omission was Harry Wake who had suffered damage to his kidneys in a league match against Sheffield Wednesday a week before the final.
+The only omission was Harry Wake, who had suffered damage to his kidneys in a league match against The Wednesday a week before the final.
 Other than Wake, their team was the same as that which played Reading in the semi-final.
 Ernie Curtis was selected as his replacement, becoming at the age of 19 the youngest player at the time to feature in an FA Cup final.
 Tom Farquharson, Jimmy Nelson, Fred Keenor and Billy Hardy had played in the 1925 final defeat.